raxoft/form_input/README.md

 ```

 Parameters support many more parameter options,
-and we will discuss each in turn as we go.
+and we will discuss each one in turn as we go.
 Comprehensive summary for an avid reader is however available in [Parameter Options](#parameter-options).

 The value of each parameter is a string by default (or `nil` if the parameter is not set at all).